-- 1. Conducting Officers will sign the Range Log held in Range Control, proof may be sought from time to time of qualification held. - 2.
-Range safety Document (RSD) and a Risk Assessment must be documented before any firing begins - 3.
-Adequate Medical/First-Aid equipment and qualified personnel must be allocated before firing commences
+1. Conducting Officers will sign the Range Log held in Range Control, proof may be sought from time to time of qualification held.

+2. Range Aide Memoire (RAM) and a Risk Assessment must be documented before any firing begins

+3. Adequate Medical/First-Aid equipment and qualified personnel must be allocated before firing commences